This page provides a set of resources to help you identify potential health inequalities in the provision of speech and language therapy services.

 Download the Health inequality indicator worksheet

 Unmet need is just one aspect of inequality that you may wish to look at in your service.
 Others may include looking at whether outcomes differ for different groups of patients i.e. whether there is ‘unwarranted’ variation.
-RCSLT is running a project to look at how the inclusion of additional data on the RCSLT Online Outcome Tool (ROOT) might help services address health inequalities, to find out more please contact root@rcslt.org.
+Following a pilot, the RCSLT Online Outcome Tool (ROOT) now includes additional data fields, designed to help services monitor health inequalities, to find out more about ROOT please see the outcome measurement pages or contact root@rcslt.org.

 Gathering data about your patients